GLP-1 Agonists in Australia: The New Frontier in Weight Management

 Glucagon-like peptide-1 (GLP-1) receptor agonists represent one of the most significant advances in obesity treatment in recent decades.
 Originally developed for type 2 diabetes, these medications mimic a hormone naturally produced in your intestines that regulates appetite and blood sugar.

-When you eat food, your body naturally releases GLP-1, which:
+When you eat food, your body naturally releases GLP-1 hormone, which:

 Slows gastric emptying (keeps food in your stomach longer)